Welcome to the chatty world of intelligent virtual assistants

 “One of the most frustrating parts of being an SDR is the prospecting piece,” Amanda said, “where you’re sending out those emails and making those phone calls.”

-That’s where intelligent virtual assistants come in: they can serve as an SDR for the SDR.
+That’s where AI virtual assistants come in: they can serve as an SDR for the SDR.
 It’s true that reps might be skeptical at first; after all, the last thing they want is to be replaced by a machine.
 But the SDRs’ fears can melt away when they discover that intelligent virtual assistants aren’t interested in doing SDRs’ jobs.
 They exist to help SDRs get to the good stuff faster.
 “You can go to the SDRs and say, ‘What if we could implement some technology to do this mundane work for you?”
 Amanda offered.
 “To work on the scheduling and the intake so that you can have more time to actually talk to people?’”

 When you put it that way, it doesn’t take very long to prove that the concept of an intelligent virtual assistant can, and does, pay dividends for your SDR team.